kristofg/rifec/README.txt

 Ideas
 =====

+* More control over destination directories:

+  - Based on file type (jpegs /go/here, raw files /go/there, etc.)

-* Destination subdirectories not just based on date but on camera (fetched from EXIF info)?
-At lot more useful if you move your card around - or have a pool of cards and a pool of cameras; would be more interesting if I had several Eye-Fi cards. :)
+  - Based on EXIF data, so if you have multiple cameras and multiple cards the images from camera A would end up in the same place regardless of which card you put in it.
+(Would be more interesting if I had multiple Eye-Fi cards.)

+  The biggest problem with these features is the configuration part:
+  How to make this configurable in a robust, easy to understand, and easy to debug way?

 Things I've decided not to worry about for now